 The Council only includes within-hour balancing reserves in its long-term planning process.
 These are reserves that allow the power system to match generation to load (both up and down) during sub-hourly periods.
 In particular, these reserves cover the variation in sub-hourly loads and in wind and solar generation.
-Currently, the Council's analysis only considers within-hour balancing reserves of the Bonneville Power Administration balancing area, which are 900 megawatts of incremental (increasing) reserves and 1,100 megawatts of decremental (decreasing) reserves.
+The Council's final analyses use an estimate for the regional within-hour balancing reserves, which include the recently updated Bonneville Power Administration balancing area requirements.
 Chapter 16 and Appendix K describe how the Council is planning to assess the regional need for balancing reserves and how to best provide for them.